PavithraPN-01/Agent-lgls-stack/README.md

 # 📖 Project Overview

-The **Multi-Agent Research Assistant** is an intelligent **Agentic AI application** that demonstrates how multiple AI agents can collaborate to solve user queries efficiently.
+The **Multi-Agent Research Assistant** is an intelligent **Agentic AI application** that demonstrates how multiple AI agents collaborate to answer user queries using **LangGraph**, **Groq's Llama 3.3**, and the **Tavily Search API**.

-Unlike traditional chatbots that answer every question using only a Large Language Model (LLM), this project introduces an intelligent decision-making workflow powered by **LangGraph**.

-The system first analyzes the user's question and determines whether it can answer using the LLM's internal knowledge or whether it should retrieve the latest information from the internet using the **Tavily Search API**.
+Unlike traditional AI chatbots that rely solely on a Large Language Model (LLM), this project introduces an intelligent decision-making workflow capable of determining whether a user's query can be answered using the model's internal knowledge or whether it requires real-time information from the internet.

-If recent or dynamic information is required, the application performs a live web search, gathers relevant information from trusted sources, and synthesizes a comprehensive response.
+The workflow begins with a **Query Analysis Agent**, which evaluates the user's question.
+If the query involves current events, recent developments, or dynamic information, the system automatically invokes the **Tavily Search Agent** to retrieve relevant web content.
+The retrieved information is then passed to a **Synthesis Agent**, which generates a comprehensive and structured response using the Groq-hosted Llama 3.3 model.

-If the query is general knowledge, the system directly generates an answer using the Groq-hosted Llama 3.3 model without performing unnecessary searches.
+For general knowledge questions, the workflow bypasses web search entirely and directly generates an answer using the language model, reducing latency and unnecessary API calls.

-This project demonstrates the practical implementation of **Agentic AI**, where multiple specialized agents work together to provide accurate, efficient, and context-aware responses.
+The project demonstrates practical implementation of **Agentic AI**, **conditional routing**, **tool calling**, **state management**, and **workflow orchestration**, making it an excellent learning project for modern AI application development.

 ---

+# 🚀 Why This Project?

+Modern AI assistants such as ChatGPT, Claude, Gemini, and Perplexity combine reasoning with external tools to provide accurate and up-to-date information.

+This project was developed to understand how autonomous AI systems decide when to use their internal knowledge and when to retrieve external information.
+Rather than building a conventional chatbot, the goal was to create an intelligent multi-agent workflow that can make decisions, execute different tasks, and provide explainable responses.

+The project showcases how Agentic AI systems can intelligently coordinate multiple specialized agents to solve user queries efficiently while maintaining transparency and scalability.

+---

 # 🎯 Problem Statement

-Large Language Models possess extensive knowledge but are limited by the data on which they were trained.
+Large Language Models possess extensive knowledge but are limited by the information available during their training.

-They cannot reliably answer:
+They cannot reliably answer questions related to:

-- Latest news
-- Recent technological advancements
-- Current affairs
+- Current events
-- Live market information
+- Breaking news
-- Updated research publications
+- Recent research publications
+- Latest AI developments
+- Market trends
+- Dynamic web content

-On the other hand, searching the internet for every question introduces unnecessary latency, API costs, and computational overhead.
+Performing an internet search for every user query is inefficient because it increases response time, API usage, and computational cost.

-This project addresses these challenges by implementing an intelligent decision-making agent capable of determining when external information is actually required.
+This project addresses this limitation by introducing an intelligent routing mechanism that determines whether web search is actually required before generating a response.

-The result is a faster, smarter, and more efficient AI assistant.
+The result is a faster, smarter, and more resource-efficient AI assistant.

 ---

-# 💡 Motivation
+# 💡 Objectives

-The inspiration behind this project was to understand how modern AI systems such as ChatGPT, Claude, Gemini, and Perplexity intelligently decide between internal reasoning and external knowledge retrieval.

-Instead of building a simple chatbot, this project focuses on developing an **Agentic AI Workflow** capable of:

-- Making autonomous decisions
-- Executing multiple tasks
+The primary objectives of this project are:

-- Managing workflow states
+- Build an Agentic AI workflow using LangGraph.
-- Collaborating between specialized agents
+- Demonstrate intelligent decision-making through conditional routing.
+- Integrate a Large Language Model using Groq.
+- Retrieve live information using the Tavily Search API.
-- Producing reliable and explainable responses
+- Generate accurate and well-structured responses.
+- Reduce unnecessary web searches.
+- Provide transparency by displaying each step of the agent workflow.
+- Develop both a Command-Line Interface (CLI) and a Streamlit-based web application.

 ---